Amaran (2024 film): Plot

-Indhu Rebecca Varghese, the widow of Major Mukund Varadarajan, travels by plane to New Delhi to receive the Ashoka Chakra award on her behalf of her husband.
+Indhu Rebecca Varghese, the widow of Major Mukund Varadarajan, travels by plane to New Delhi to receive the Ashoka Chakra award on behalf of her husband.
 During the journey, she reminisces about her life with Mukund, and Mukund's military career.

 A young Mukund is deeply influenced by the Indian Armed Forces.
 During his college years in Chennai, he meets Indhu, and their connection grows gradually.
 They eventually love each other despite Indhu's initial reservations about Mukund's aspiration to become a soldier, and the religious differences between their families.
 After finishing college, Mukund enlists in the Indian Army, and is trained at the Officers Training Academy in Chennai.
 He is commissioned as a lieutenant in the Rajput Regiment.
 Despite their geographical separation and Indhu's family's reluctance to marry her off to a soldier, they eventually get married.
 Soon after, they get pregnant and have a daughter.

-The narrative shifts to Mukund's posting as a major to the Rashtriya Rifles in Jammu and Kashmir, where the Indian army is engaged against insurgency.
+The narrative shifts to Mukund's posting as a major to the Rashtriya Rifles in Jammu and Kashmir, where the Indian army is engaged against Insurgency in Jammu and Kashmir.
 Mukund fights his emotions and the desire to return to his wife and young daughter.
 He establishes a bond with the locals, tries to bridge the divide between the military and the civilians, and gains access to information on militants from the social circles.
 Mukund's convoy is attacked by militants led by Altaf Baba.
 While several Indian army men are hurt in the attack, Mukund kills Baba with the help of his army colleague Sepoy Vikram Singh.
 With his command and bravery, he earns a respect among his fellow soldiers, and his commanding officer Colonel Amit Singh Dabas.

 The second part of the story revolves around a counter militancy operation at Qazipathri village in Shopian district.
 Mukund leads a team of soldiers, who are tasked with neutralizing a group of armed terrorists hiding in a safe house, amongst civilians.
 Mukund commands his men to ensure the safety of civilians.
 With the approaching darkness, Mukund paired with Vikram, enter the safe house, and engage in gun fire with the militants.
 All the three militants are killed in the operation, in which Mukund sustains bullet injuries.
 Despite attempts to transport him to a medical center, he succumbs to his injuries.
 His death leaves the regiment and his commanding officer devastated, while they salute him.

-The film ends with Mukund's distraught family performing his last rites, and Indhu later receiving the Ashoka Chakra award from the Indian president.
+The film ends with Mukund's distraught family performing his last rites, and Indhu later receiving the Ashoka Chakra award from the President of India.
 Fighting her tears, she finds strength in knowing Mukund lived and died as a true soldier.
 Actual footage from the life of Mukund and his family is shown during the credits.